Best photo paper in 2022

 Q: How do I print high quality photos?

 How to print high-quality photos could warrant an entire article, as there are quite a few nitty-gritty details that will impact quality.
-However, to distill things down for brevity, printing high-quality photos has three main components:
+However, to distill things for brevity, printing high-quality photos has three main components:

 -You need to have high-quality, high-resolution photos.